We speak multiple languages :

 Wearing dentures can restore your ability to chew, speak, and smile with confidence—but only if they’re properly maintained.
 Just like natural teeth, dentures require daily cleaning to prevent plaque buildup, bad breath, and gum irritation.
 Poor denture hygiene may also lead to infections such as denture stomatitis or cause your dentures to wear out faster.

-At Franklin Dental Centre in Fort McMurray, Alberta, we help our patients understand how to care for their full or partial dentures with confidence.
+At Fort McMurray Smiles in Fort McMurray, Alberta, we help our patients understand how to care for their full or partial dentures with confidence.
 This guide provides expert-approved, step-by-step tips for cleaning your dentures the right way—based on professional dental recommendations and patient care experience.

 Why Is Denture Cleaning Important?